tntim96/JSCover/examples/phantomJS-file-system/Readme.md

-This example runs some QUnit tests and stores the JSON coverage results in `<JSCover-root>/target/jscoverage.json`
+This example runs some Underscore tests and stores the JSON coverage results in `<JSCover-root>/target/jscoverage.json`

 See the documentation at:
  - http://tntim96.github.io/JSCover/manual/manual.xml#fileSystemSave